 |Investment in Plant and Machinery or Equipment and||Not more than Rs.1 crore||Not more than Rs.10 crore||Not more than Rs.50 crore|

 |Annual Turnover||Not more than Rs.
 5 crore||Not more than Rs.
 50 crore||Not more than Rs.
 250 crore|

-Khadi and Village Industries Sector (KVI): All loan given to units of KVI sector will eligible for classification of 7.5% prescribed to Micro Enterprises. .
+Khadi and Village Industries Sector (KVI): All loans given to units of the KVI sector will eligible for the classification of 7.5% prescribed to Micro Enterprises.

 Other finance to MSMEs:

-- Loans to person involve in assisting the Artisans, village and Cottage Industry.
+- person loans involve in assisting the Artisans, village, and Cottage Industry.

-- Loan sanction to Banks, MFIs for on lending to MSE sectors.
+- Loan sanction to Banks, MFIs for lending to MSE sectors.

-- Loans up to ₹50 crore to Start-ups, as per definition of Ministry of Commerce and Industry, Govt. of India that confirm to the definition of MSME;
+- Loans up to ₹50 crores to Start-ups, as per definition of Ministry of Commerce and Industry, Govt. of India that conform to the definition of MSME;

 - Overdraft to Pradhan Mantri Jan-Dhan Yojana (PMJDY) account holders as per limits and conditions prescribed by Department of Financial Services;